 4. The Seven Saber Teeth

 Now for something slightly different–let’s look at a single trait over time instead of a side-by-side comparison of two animals (by the way, convergent evolution happens in non-vertebrate organisms too, I’m just biased and like vertebrates best).
 Something we synapsids (mammals and all animals more closely related to mammals than to reptiles) are particularly good at is heterodont dentition, or the specialization of certain teeth for certain tasks.
-Most mammals have a variety of tooth shapes–molars, incisors, canines–while this is rare (but does exist–see notosuchians and heterodontosaurs) among reptiles.
+Most mammals have a variety of tooth shapes–molars, incisors, canines–while this is rare among reptiles (but does exist–see notosuchians and heterodontosaurs).
 One very popular and very charismatic style of dentition is the extremely elongated canines known colloquially as saber teeth.

 Saber teeth have evolved no less than seven times independently among mammals and stem-mammals throughout history.
 Here are the groups:

-Thylacosmilus, a sparassodontan metatherian (stem-marsupial), South America, 9 mya.
+Thylacosmilus, a sparassodontan metatherian (stem-marsupial), South America, 9 million years ago*.
 See the weird bulge in its nose / forehead?
 The saber teeth actually extend all the way up through there and end behind the eyes!
 That, along with the crazy chin to protect the teeth, is some extreme dedication to specialized saber-toothing.
 The whole face is built around it!
 Although Thylacosmilus and Lotheridium couldn’t replace their sabers, they did have open-rooted teeth that would’ve continuously gotten longer throughout their life, like rodents.

 So, if saber teeth have happened so many times independently throughout history, why don’t any creatures have them now?
 The answer is simple yet somewhat unsatisfactory–coincidence.
 But don’t fret–saber teeth are likely to show up again in the future!
-Just you wait a couple million years, my money is on either the descendents of lions or of mandrills.
+Just you wait a couple million years, my money is on either the descendants of lions or of mandrills.